-Value Added Tax (VAT), Goods and Services Tax (GST) and Sales Tax are all confusing terms and are interchangeable, however, VAT and GST can be treated as the same in various countries around the world.
+Value Added Tax (VAT), Goods and Services Tax (GST), and Sales Tax are all confusing terms and are interchangeable.
+However, VAT and GST can be treated as the same in various countries around the world.
 Value Added Tax has only been recently becoming more and more popular.
-Around 166 out of 193 countries in 2018 deploy Value Added Tax on many of the items being consumed by the citizens of that state.
+Around 166 out of 193 countries in 2018 deploy Value Added Tax on many of the items being consumed by that state’s citizens.

 You may be interested in How to get Emirates ID

 What actually VAT is?
-This question can be answered by a simple explanation which is, VAT or Value Added Tax is the amount paid back to the government for using the services that government provides to the citizens as it has a great amount of influence in manufacturing, transporting and then finally making it reach to the customers, for example, the land, the permit of production, the raw material, Roads used for transportation, etc. In short, the infrastructure or the system built by the government made it possible hence VAT must be paid for further development in the system and uplifting of the society.
-So the end-consumer pays for it and the businesses collect and submit it to the government.
+This question can be answered by a simple explanation which is, VAT or Value Added Tax is the amount paid back to the government for using the services that government provides to the citizens as it has a great amount of influence in manufacturing, transporting and then finally making it reach to the customers, for example, the land, the permit of production, the raw material, Roads used for transportation, etc. In short, the government’s infrastructure or the system made it possible hence VAT must be paid for further development in the system and uplifting of society.
+So the end-consumer pays for it, and the businesses collect and submit it to the government.

 The VAT in the UAE:

-Even after the implementation of VAT all over the world, UAE decided to adopt it just recently on 1st January 2018 with a fair amount of 5%, unlike some other countries where it is much more.
+Even after the implementation of VAT worldwide, UAE decided to adopt it just recently on 1st January 2018 with a fair amount of 5%, unlike some other countries where it is much more.
 Implementation of VAT within the UAE has decreased the burden on oil and other fossil fuels as the only source of income for the government.

-The companies have to register themselves in the Federal Tax Authority (FTA) and they will be allocated with Tax Registration Number (TRN) to verify a company’s existence.
+The companies have to register themselves in the Federal Tax Authority (FTA), and they will be allocated with the Tax Registration Number (TRN) to verify a company’s existence.
 No business is allowed to run without its verification from Federal Tax Authority.

 Pre-requisites for Registration

-It must be noted here that as the government receives VAT from the company’s, it also refunds some amount on the tax that they have paid.
+As the government receives VAT from the company’s, it must be noted that it also refunds some amount on the tax that they have paid.

 UAE has made it very easy and accessible to all the businesses by converting it all into digital systems.
-All you have to do is to make an account on the FTA website, fill out the form and verify your identity.
-Detailed VAT-User Guidelines in PDF format are easily available with the complete process for registration and all possible details.
+All you have to do is make an account on the FTA website, fill out the form, and verify your identity.
+Detailed VAT-User Guidelines in PDF format are easily available with the complete registration process and all possible details.